lab1092/blender-manual_ja/manual/game_engine/camera.rst

 Any object may also become a camera with whatever properties are set for the object.

 To make an object the camera,
-in :guilabel:`Object` mode select the object and press :kbd:`ctrl-pad0` on the numpad.
+in *Object* mode select the object and press :kbd:`Ctrl-Numpad0` on the numpad.

-To reverse it, just select the camera and :kbd:`ctrl-pad0` again.
+To reverse it, just select the camera and :kbd:`Ctrl-Numpad0` again.

 Camera Lens Shift